UCO-IDEA/Experiential-Learning-Cookbook/forward-leadershipsimulator.md

 # Forward - Leadership Simulator

-A leadership simulation where teams of four work together and use their role-specific skills to get their team to the summit of a challenging mountain.
-Students will need to communicate with each other as they assess the ever-changing situation, make role-specific decisions, determine how their decisions affect the team, and decide how their team will travel in order to reach the summit safely and on-time.
+Forward is a leadership simulation where teams of four work together and use their role-specific skills to get their team to the summit of a challenging mountain.
+Students will need to communicate with each other as they assess the ever-changing situation, make role-based decisions, determine how their decisions affect the team, and decide how their team will travel in order to reach the summit safely and on time.

 ## Concept

-Professor Trevor Cox came up with Forward for his Foundations of Organizational Leadership course.
+Assistant Professor Trevor Cox came up with Forward for his Foundations of Organizational Leadership course.
 His goal was to take a role playing assignment generally done in person and turn it into an interactive leadership simulating video game.

 ## How It Works